JavaScript is disabled. Please enable to continue!

 Regulatory provisions

-Regulation (EU) 2023/915[4] sets maximum levels for inorganic arsenic as the sum of AsIII and AsV in rice, rice-based products and fruit juices as well as in food for infants and young children.
+Regulation (EU) 2023/915[7] sets maximum levels for inorganic arsenic as the sum of AsIII and AsV in rice, rice-based products and fruit juices as well as in food for infants and young children.
 Furthermore, a maximum level of total arsenic in salt is laid down.
-However, with its monitoring Recommendation (EU) 2015/1381[5], the European Commission continues to request its member states to monitor the levels of total arsenic and inorganic arsenic in a wide range of foods.
+The newly published Amending Regulation (EU) 2025/1891[1] expands the maximum levels for inorganic arsenic to fish and seafood.

 Maximum levels for total arsenic in certain feed products are set by Directive 2002/32/EG of the European Parliament and the Council[9] on undesirable substances in animal feed.
 In addition, Commission Recommendation 2002/C 206/01[10] calls for explicit monitoring of the presence of inorganic arsenic in individual and compound feed.